djheiks/icinga2/README.md

 ## Icinga Web 2

 Icinga Web 2 can be accessed at [http://localhost/icingaweb2](http://localhost/icingaweb2) with the credentials *icingaadmin*:*icinga* (if not set differently via variables).
+When using a volume for /etc/icingaweb2, make sure to set ICINGAWEB2_ADMIN_USER and ICINGAWEB2_ADMIN_PASS

 ### Saving PHP Sessions